uriegel/WebWindowNetCore/README.md

   </EmbeddedResource>
 </ItemGroup>
 ```

+### BackgroundColor <a name="featuresBackgroundColor"></a>

+This sets the background color of the web view.
+Normally the html page has its own background color, but when starting and before the html page is loaded, this property is active and this color is shown.
+To prevent flickering when starting the app, adapt the ```BackgroundColor``` to the http page's value.

 ### CanClose <a name="featuresCanClose"></a>

 Here you can set a callback function which is called when the window is about to close.
 In the callback you can prevent the close request by returning false.